 We acknowledge the difficulty of this time, particularly for our Black Bruins.
-The RISE Center is hosting Virtual Healing spaces for students, staff and faculty in the UCLA community.
+The RISE Center is hosting a hybrid Healing spaces for students, staff and faculty in the UCLA community.
 Participants are invited into a supportive community to experience trauma-informed and healing-centered practices for resilience, self-care, well-being, and insight.
 We will explore ourselves, learn culturally-affirming tools for self-care, and find a balm to soothe our hearts in these challenging times.
 Pre-registration is required.
 In addition, we have pre-recorded practices and other resources in the tabs below for these resources.

 Guided Meditations in Support of People of Color